-KeyMaster's Signature Generation servlet now creates the requested user credentials token.
-The Signature Generation servlet is physically located behind the single-sign on system and so can only be invoked by a URL request that has been validated through the single sign-on.
-This prevents unauthorized users or applications from creating illegal tokens by calling the Signature Generation servlet directly.
+KeyMaster's Signature Generator now creates the requested user credentials token.
+The Signature Generator is secured behind the single-sign on system and so can only be invoked by a URL request that has been validated through the single sign-on.
+This prevents unauthorized users or applications from creating illegal tokens by calling the Signature Generator directly.